jkruppa/kmerPyramid/README.md

 **This ia a R package**.
 If you have never ever worked with R or a programing language, feel free to visit http://tryr.codeschool.com/ a free online school on R syntax and programing.
 This will give you a deeper insight than this tutorial is planed for.

 The installation is very simple.
 Start R and copy and paste the following code.
-This will isntall `devtools` which is needed to install packages from this GitHub repository.
+This will install `devtools` which is needed to install packages from this GitHub repository.
 In the next line the kmerPyramid package will be installed.
-This has only be done once, after installing only use `library(kmerPyramid)` to load the package.
+This has only be done once, after installing use `library(kmerPyramid)` to load the package.

 ```R
 install.packages("devtools")